obsidianmd/obsidian-help/en/Obsidian Publish/Set up Obsidian Publish.md

 ## Prerequisites

 - An Obsidian account.
 If you don't have one, [sign up now](https://obsidian.md/account#mode=signup).
 - An active Obsidian Publish subscription.
-If you don't have one, subscribe from your [account page](https://obsidian.md/account).
+If you don't have one, subscribe from [your account dashboard](https://obsidian.md/account).

 ## Step 1: Log in with your Obsidian account